Blood & Truth

 Blood & Truth is a first-person shooter developed by London Studio and published by Sony Interactive Entertainment.
-It was released on May 28, 2019 for the PlayStation 4's virtual reality headset PlayStation VR.
+It was released on 28 May 2019 for the PlayStation 4's virtual reality headset PlayStation VR.
+It was the final game to be developed by London Studio before its closure.

 Gameplay

 The game is a first-person shooter.
 The player assumes control of Ryan Marks, a former Special Forces soldier who must save his family from a London crime boss.
 Players can hide behind cover and pick up different guns to shoot enemies.
 To move in the game, players only need to look at a spot and press a button.
 The playable character will then automatically move to the spot.
 Players can also interact with different objects.